FelOs1023/Musicplayer/README.md

 # Musicplayer
-Little program to open a browser to play music test
+Little program to open a browser to play music.